EvanHerman/yikes-inc-easy-mailchimp-extender/readme.md

 Easy MailChimp Forms
 ===========
 Easy MailChimp Forms allows you to painlessly add MailChimp signup forms to your WordPress site.
-You can add forms to posts or pages with shortcodes or to template files with PHP tags.
+You can add forms to posts, pages or sidebars with shortcodes, widgets or template tags.
 Simply copy and paste your MailChimp API Key into the plugin admin settings and it will pull in all your MailChimp lists.
 From there you can choose the lists you want to make forms for.
 For a single list you can check off the fields you want to include on your form and order them via an easy drag-and-drop interface.
 This plugin adds plenty of CSS selectors to the form code allowing you to completely customize the look of your forms.

+Note: You will need a MailChimp API key to allow this plugin to communicate with your MailChimp account.
+For help on retrieving your API key, check out #4 of the [FAQ?](http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/faq/ "FAQ") section.
+You can also read the MailChimp knowledge base article [Where can I find my API Key?](http://kb.mailchimp.com/article/where-can-i-find-my-api-key "Where can I find my API Key?").

 Instructions on how to use the plugin can be [found on the FAQ](http://wordpress.org/plugins/yikes-inc-easy-mailchimp-extender/faq/ "found on the FAQ").
 If you experience any problems, please submit a New Issue on our [Github Issue Tracker](https://github.com/yikesinc/yikes-inc-easy-mailchimp-extender/issues "Github Issue Tracker") and we'll look in to it as soon as possible.

 Features
 ===========

-1. Easily Import MailChimp Forms
+1. Easily import MailChimp forms from a MailChimp account
-1. Interest Group/Segment Support
+1. Use MailChimp Interest Group/Segments
-1. Custom Widget
-1. Single or Double Opt-In Option
+1. Add MailChimp forms sidebars/widgetized areas with widgets
+1. Set forms to single or double opt-in
-1. Customize the Success Message
+1. Customize the success message
-1. Customize the Submit Button Text
+1. Customize the submit button text
-1. Redirect Users to Selected Page On Submission
+1. Redirect users to a page on submission
-1. Remove Users From MailChimp Lists
+1. Unsubscribe users From MailChimp lists
-1. View Subscriber MailChimp Profiles
+1. View subscriber MailChimp profiles
-1. View Individual List Subscriber Count
+1. View individual form subscriber count
-1. Display Multiple Forms On a Single Page
+1. Display multiple forms on a single page
-1. Built on the Newest MailChimp API - v2.0
+1. Add commenters to your MailChimp lists with a comment form opt-in check box
+1. Easily add forms to pages and posts with a button in the page/post editor
+1. Use cURL error detection to troubleshoot MailChimp connection issues

 Installation
 ===========